Switzerland urged to repatriate two girls from Syria camp - U.N. experts

 The al-Hol and al-Roj camps, run by Syrian Kurdish forces, hold nationals from some 60 countries who fled IS’s final enclaves.

-“The repatriation of these two children should not be further delayed,” they said, adding that the half-sisters were believed to be held at al-Roj.
+“The repatriation of these two children should not be further delayed,” they said, adding that the half-sisters were held at al-Roj.

-The 14-year-old has anaemia and is believed to have suffered a severe shrapnel wound to her leg, requiring three operations, they said.
-The eight-year-old was thought to be in poor health.
+The 14-year-old has anaemia and is believed to have suffered a severe shrapnel wound to her leg, requiring three operations, while the eight-year-old was thought to be in poor health.

-The Swiss foreign ministry had no immediate reaction to a Reuters request for comment.
-The Swiss federal government, in a 2019 statement regarding “travellers motivated by terrorism”, said its first goal was protecting the country and that it would examine repatriation of Swiss minors on a case-by-case basis, but not intervene actively for adults.
+The Swiss foreign ministry reaffirmed its 2019 policy on “travellers motivated by terrorism”, which puts Swiss security first.
+Repatriation can only be considered for minors in such situations, but some mothers refuse to be separated, it said.

 The fathers, through their lawyers, have written to Swiss parliamentarians seeking support for the girls’ repatriation.